stefan-lopez/gpt-2/README.md

-# Trump Tweet Chatbot
+# Trump Tweet Generator

 First and foremost thanks to the OpenAI team for providing their GPT-2 Transformer as an open source project!
 This is a fork of their work using some handy scripts developed by Nate Shepard (https://github.com/nshepperd) in his own fork of OpenAI's project.
-The model trains on a corpus of tweets from Donald Trump's entire Twitter archive in order to create a realistic chatbot.
+The model trains on a corpus of tweets from Donald Trump's entire Twitter archive in order to create a realistic tweet generator.

 ## Project File Overview